The Best Southern Stove Top Cabbage (With Tender Smoked Turkey)!!!

 Storage and reheating

-- Can you freeze cabbage?
+• Can you freeze cabbage?
 I’m not big on freezing cabbage because it’s already pretty soft, and once you unthaw it after days in the freezer, it’ll be a mushy, unedible mess.

-I recommend finishing it off no later than 5 days after cooking it.
-If it sits in the refrigerator for too long, it can become soggy and not taste nearly as good.
+• How long does cabbage last?
+I recommend finishing it off no later than 3 days after cooking it because cabbage isn’t meant to last long and taste it’s best eaten right after it’s made.
+If it sits in the refrigerator for too long, it can become soggy and wont taste nearly as good.

 All right, I think you have all the information you need to get started on this recipe.
-It’s super delicious, and a cabbage recipe your pots will definitely get familiar with.
+It’s super delicious and a cabbage recipe your pots will definitely get familiar with.
 Haha!

 I have many recipes to come that I think you’ll love.
 So make sure you subscribe to get email notifications every time I post and follow me on social media.
 I’m on Facebook, Pinterest, Twitter, Instagram, and YouTube.